The Canadian Women’s Club – welcoming Canadian women to London for over 80 years.

 Out and about in London

 Each month, members visit a place of interest in London.
-Recent visits have included Two Temple Place, the Royal Albert Hall, Spencer House, Buckingham Palace, the Wallace Collection, Tate Modern, Jewish East London, Kings Cross Development, the Royal Opera House and the Young Vic Theatre.
+Recent visits have included the London Silver Vaults, The Royal College of Physicians, the David Milne and the Emily Carr Exhibitions at the Dulwich Picture Gallery, Aspley House, Two Temple Place, the Royal Albert Hall, the Westminster Archives, the Whitechapel Bell Foundery, Spencer House, Buckingham Palace, the Wallace Collection, Tate Modern, Jewish East London, Kings Cross Development, the Royal Opera House and the Young Vic Theatre.
 All our visits are led by professional guides ensuring an in-depth experience.

 Out of town

 London is wonderful, but from time to time a trip to the countryside is good for the soul.
 We catch a train at 9.35 and within an hour or so we are deep in the English countryside with its stately homes, gardens and history.
 Recently we have been to Syon House, Winchester, Anglessy Abbey to see the snowdrops, Oxford for a guided tour, Highclere Castle, home of Downton Abbey, Sissinghurst with its Bloomsbury connections and Polesden Lacey.

 Londoners love to go to talks, and so do we.
 From time to time we hold special talks at Canada House on topics such as Canada and brexit, the London opera scene, and living in London during WWll.
 We often receive invitations from other clubs such as the Australian Women’s Club inviting us, for example, to Australia House for coffee morning talks on topics such as women’s health, the Queen’s private office and the Paris resistance.